Evolving Google Photos for a smarter, more personal gallery

 The Challenges

-• Everyday utility images—like screenshots, documents, and receipts—cluttered the gallery, making it harder for people to find the moments that actually mattered.
+- Everyday utility images like screenshots, documents, and receipts cluttered the gallery, making it harder for people to find the memories that actuall mattered

-• Xiaomi users moving from their native cloud to Google Photos needed a smooth, trustworthy migration experience.
+- Users moving from their native cloud to Google One needed a smooth and trustworthy migration experience

 Approach